stackblitz/docs/docs/guides/integration/create-with-sdk.md

       },
       template: 'javascript',
       title: `My First Docs!`,
-      description: &description `This is an example of my first doc!`, },
+      description: `This is an example of my first doc!`, },
     {
       newWindow: true,